 HC <15>.
 Fragment from a different Purbeck marble coffin slab.
-Illustrated by Schofield on p.278; also (Fig. 1) here, from Schofield.
+Illustrated by Schofield on p.278; also (Fig.1) here, from Schofield.
 This has a single chamfer and part of an incised inscription in Lombardic letters, 'EV:D'.
 This may be part of 'DEV:DE:SA:ALME:EIT:MERCI'.
 Datable to between c.1250 and c.1325.
 Stored in the cathedral conservation workshop.

 HC <11>.
 Thirteen separate broken pieces showing the indent for a brass of a priest in the head of an octofoil cross.
-Illustrated by Schofield on p.169; also (Fig. 2) here, from Schofield.
+Illustrated by Schofield on p.169; also (Fig.2) here, from Schofield.
 This is easily the most impressive tomb slab of the four.
 Its discovery in 1969 was reported at the time by John Page-Phillips (M.B.S.
 Trans., XI, p.42).
 Page-Phillips dated the indent to c.1410, but we have redated it to the 1370s or 1380s by comparison with other known examples.
-At the
+At the time of its discovery this slab was more or less complete, though broken in pieces.
+Now only the upper part remains.
+Stored above the Kitchener Chapel.

-Fig. 2.
+Fig 2.
+HC <11>.
 Thirteen broken pieces of stone forming the indent for a priest in the head of an octofoil cross, c.1370-80. (photo: © Andy Chopping, M.O.L.A.
-"Museum of London Archaeology")
+'Museum of London Archaeology')